asseco-voice/laravel-json-search/README.md

 ## Parameter breakdown
 Parameters follow a special logic to query the DB.
-It is possible to use the following keys inside a query string:
+It is possible to use the following query string parameters (keys):

 - ``search`` - will perform the querying logic. **This key is mandatory** to have, all other are optional.
-- ``returns`` - will return only the columns provided here (underlying logic is that it actually does `SELECT /keys/ FROM` instead of `SELECT * FROM`)
+- ``returns`` - will return only the columns provided as values (underlying logic is that it actually does `SELECT /keys/ FROM` instead of `SELECT * FROM`)
-- ``order-by`` - will order the results based on input parameters
+- ``order-by`` - will order the results based on values provided

 ### Search